JanneMattila/azure-policy-evaluator/README.md

 any folder which is in your `PATH` environment variable.

 In case you want to remove `ape` from your system, you can just delete the executable.
-If you have fogotten where you installed it, you can use these commands to find the executable:
+If you have forgotten where you installed it, you can use these commands to find the executable:

 Command-prompt: